tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

   0
 ```

-As a convention we are going to create a directory *views*.
-This *views* directory going to have all the liquid templates of our appliaction
+In this sample application we are going to create a directory *views*.
+This *views* directory will contain the liquid templates of our appliaction

 ## Serving the Login Page

-The first page that we are going to develop is the login page.
-Let's start with the views

-The best practice to use liquid templates is to have a master template which provides the skeleton code with placeholders and the child templates fill the placeholders
+Let's start by serving the Login page.

 Create a new directory with the name *views* in the *Suave.TwoFactorAuth* project and add a new liquid template *page.liquid*.
 This *page.liquid* is the master template for our application

 {% img center border /images/suave_two_factor/page.png 300 300 %}

-After creating change the 'Copy to output' property of the *page.liquid* file to 'Copy if newer' so that the view files copied to the build output directory.
-This step is applicable for all the other view templates that we will be adding later
+After creating, change the 'Copy to output' property of the *page.liquid* file to 'Copy if newer' so that the view files copied to the build output directory.

+This step is applicable for all the other view templates that we will be creating later

 > If you are using VS Code or atom editor, you need to do this property change manually by opening the *Suave.TwoFactorAuth.fsproj* file